Azure/AppService/_posts/2024-05-17-Announcing-Memory-intensive-Isolatedv2-SKUs.md

 toc_sticky: true
 ---

-Update - June 26, 2024: The first Linux and Windows Container regions are opened and Azure portal support has been added.
+Update - June 26, 2024: The first Linux regions are opened and in the same regions Windows Container is adding support for large SKUs (I4v2, I5v2 and I6v2).
+Azure portal support has been added.

 ## Previous updates